We're an affiliate

 Remember that some dogs will take longer than other dogs to learn a new skill.
 One factor that you can be sure of is that consistency will eventually have your furbaby sitting and staying with the gradual increase of distance away from them.

-We hope that this guide can help you and your furbaby to have smooth training.
+We hope that this guide can help you to have smooth training on how to train your dog to sit and stay.
 Are there any additional commands and tricks you want us to tackle?
 Comment down below!